 To address our traffic problems, the League advocates for innovative solutions to reduce our dependence on cars: public transit hubs with more frequent service to popular recreation areas and that encircles the Lake, an integration of technology and services to support ride-sharing and shuttle programs, and re-designed neighborhoods that are more convenient for people walking and riding bikes.
-In 2017, the League is looking for pilot projects we can put on the ground to test solutions for Tahoe, including a bike share program that was not up and running on its own in South Tahoe.
+The League is taking the lead in launching pilot projects so we test on-the-ground solutions for Tahoe, such as piloting a bike share program that was not up and running on its own in South Tahoe.

 Whether you are visiting for the first time or a long time resident, you can make choices that help protect Lake Tahoe.
 Walk or ride a bicycle for your trips to work, to school, and for recreation.
 Rent a Lime bike or scooter in the summer or rent a bike from a local shop.
 Carpool with friends and family.
 Ride the summer trolleys and winter ski shuttles.
 Explore ways to get to Tahoe that leave more cars behind, whether it’s ride-sharing or trying out the bus options from the Bay Area, Sacramento and Reno.